Sarthaklm10/MovieMuse/README.md

 - **React**: Front-end UI library using functional components and hooks
 - **Custom Hooks**: Created specialized hooks for local storage, API fetching, and keyboard events
-- **OMDB API**: Primary API for movie data and search functionality
-- **TMDB API**: Secondary API for recommendations and similar movies
+- **TMDB API**: Primary API for movie data, search, recommendations and similar movies
 - **CSS3**: Modern styling with custom properties for theming
 - **LocalStorage API**: For persisting user preferences and watchlist data
 - **Responsive Design**: Flexbox and CSS Grid for layout across all device sizes